CSC207-UofT/course-project-team-28/README.md

 8. If you want to see the movie with many reviews, please search "Apple"

 9. Design document is in phase 2 folder

+10. Thanks to my teammates for their efforts!!!!